kamahen/pykythe/browser/README.md

 ## Tables vs div

-Probably this could have been done with <div>s and suitable use of CSS `position`, `float`, etc. But trusty old HTML tables still are supported, so using them.
+Probably this could have been done with &lt;div&gt;s and suitable use of CSS `position`, `float`, etc. But trusty old HTML tables still are supported, so using them.